mavlink/MAVSDK-docs/en/api_reference/structmavsdk_1_1_offboard_1_1_actuator_control.md

 ----

-Type for actuator control command. controls members should be normed to -1..+1 where 0 is neutral position.
+Type for actuator control.

+Control members should be normed to -1..+1 where 0 is neutral position.
 Throttle for single rotation direction motors is 0..1, negative range for reverse direction.

 One group support eight controls.